 It has also been shown that hyperbaric therapy mobilizes stem cells from the bone marrow into general circulation.
 These cells have been shown to enter the brain where they help form new neurons, microglia and astrocytes.

 So, with an ever-increasing awareness of the damaging effects of inflammation, mild hyperbaric therapy can be a really effective add on to conventional treatments.

 Give us a call to book a session.
-The first one is on us.
 For pricing, click here.